modelop/modelop-migration-scripts/Upgrade -> 3.3.2/storedModels_upgrade/README.md

 # Migration Process for Upgrading StoredModels modelMetadata.custom to 3.3.2 standard

 ### Introduction:

-This document provides the necessary steps to upgrade existing MOC environments that use the previous StoredModel modelMetaData.custom  format to the new 3.3.2 standard.
+This guide outlines the steps required to upgrade existing ModelOp Center (MOC) environments to use the new StoredModels.modelMetadata.custom format introduced in version 3.3.2.

-### Prerequisites
+## Prerequisites
+- Before starting the migration process, ensure the following:

-- MOC images must already be migrated to 3.3.2.
+- MOC Environment: All MOC images are upgraded to version 3.3.2.

-- All Application Forms must already be migrated to the new 3.3.2 format.
+- Application Forms: All Application Forms are already migrated to the 3.3.2 format.

-- Admin ModelOp Center Browser Access: You must have access to the MOC admin browser access to generate the input file with existing ApplicationForms.
+- Admin Access: You have admin access to the MOC Browser UI to generate the necessary input file.

-- Backup: Ensure you have a backup of both the StoredModel collection and Application Forms before proceeding.
+- Backups: Back up the StoredModels collection and all Application Forms.

-- Python: Ensure Python 3.8 or + ,   is installed and configured on your system.
+- Python: Python 3.8 or later is installed and properly configured.

-- MongoDB Access: You must have access to the MongoDB instance that contains the application forms and stored models.
+- MongoDB Access: You have access to the MongoDB instance used by your MOC environment.

+- DocumentDB Version Compatibility:

+    - For DocumentDB version 5.0, use `storedmodels_metadata_custom_3-3-2_converter.py`

-- If the underlaying DB is DocumentDB, then the supported version is 5.0 , if its 4.0 please use the script labeled only_for_document_db_4/storedmodels_metadata_custom_3-3-2_converter_doc_4.py
+    - For DocumentDB version 4.0, use the script under `ONLY_DOCUMENT_DB_4_storedmodels_metadata_custom_3-3-2_converter.py`

 ### Overview

-The migration process is divided into two main steps:
+The migration process involves two main steps:

-Generate MongoDB Migration Scripts: A Python script (storedmodels_metadata_custom_3-3-2_converter.py) receives an input file containing existing application forms and generates a set of MongoDB migration scripts (one script per application form).
+1- Generate MongoDB Migration Scripts: Use a Python script to convert application form metadata into MongoDB update scripts.

-Execute Migration Scripts: The generated MongoDB migration scripts are executed on the target environment to perform the necessary database updates.
+2- Execute the Migration Scripts: Run the generated scripts to apply updates to your database.

 ---